Boom Shaka: Group history

+Controversy over national anthem

 Although Boom Shaka was seen as apolitical in comparison to music of the apartheid era, they were still able to stir controversy in other ways.
-In 1997, the group caused controversy by creating and performing a kwaito version of the South African national anthem Nkosi Sikelel' iAfrika at the South African Music Awards.
+In 1997, the group caused controversy by creating and performing a kwaito version of the South African national anthem "Nkosi Sikelel' iAfrika" at the South African Music Awards.
+Reactions to the performance were divided, as the charged lyrics paired with skimpy outfits fueled the debate between liberation and degradation.
 Some viewed this as a prostitution of African culture for commercial purposes but the group saw it in a different way:

 "It's a little bit of a misunderstanding.
-We're not dissing anything, this is our own version; one for the young people", said band leader Junior this week.
+We're not dissing anything, this is our own version; one for the young people", stated band leader Junior in an interview.
 "Our parents know the lyrics to that song, but a lot of kids don't, even though they stand at school and hear it sung every morning.
 Young people's reaction to our version of the song has been incredible, they love it.
 And this way they'll learn the lyrics too."

-In addition, Lebo Mathosa’s dance routine and revealing short skirts caused often controversy and offended many who were shocked that a teenager could be so daring.